-Trees and shrubs on the grounds of the Blackstone Library
+Specimen Trees on the Grounds of the Blackstone Library

 This outstanding collection of specimen trees exists thanks to the vision and resources generously donated by Dr. Nickolas Nickou, M.D.
 (1921-2015) in the years leading up to the library’s 1996 renovation.
-Visit our new Interactive Google Tree Map, or click here for a printable version with a numbered map of the trees and shrubs on the library grounds.
+Visit our Interactive Tree Map, or click here for a printable version with a numbered map of the trees on the library grounds.

 1. Magnolia x loebneri ‘Leonard Messell’